 We gathered at elevation in the Santa Barbara mountains at Winchester Canyon Gun Club.
 It was cold—you know, for Southern Californians like myself.
 The class totaled twenty students with a mix of LEOs and civilians.
 Aaron ensures that only experienced tactical shooters are allowed in his course so that material can progressive at an aggressive rate.

 Aaron explained how the course applies differently to law enforcement and civilians.
 The purpose of the tactics he taught addressed terrorist attacks and active shooter ambushes on LEOs.
 He explained the difference between preparing for median threats (eg. carjacking, traffic stops) versus preparing for more complex, but probably attacks (eg coordinated active shooters).
-By preparing for more dangerous encounters, Aaron explained that it would be easier to scale back our responses, rather then trying to address spectacular attacks with lukewarm approaches.
+By preparing for more dangerous encounters, Aaron explained that it would be easier to scale back our responses, rather than trying to address spectacular attacks with lukewarm approaches.

 Before we started the labs in the course, Aaron demonstrated with an AR-15 how little training is required to cause massive amounts of damage on a vehicle.
 The purpose of this demonstration was to show how much damage an individual can cause with no real special training or skill sets.
 This prepared the basis of further labs in which Aaron declared the importance of not cherrypicking information to support weak tactics.

 Next Aaron conducted a cover lab and explained the pros and cons of offsetting cover.
-Aaron is an advocate of getting tight against terrain as possible (with arms length separation).
-As a class we discussed why certain arguments about offsetting cover might be weak, because they rely on variables such as the enemy being a bad marksman, or the assumption that you will know where the threats are.
+Aaron is an advocate of getting tight against terrain as possible (with arms-length separation).
+As a class we discussed why certain arguments about offsetting cover might be weak because they rely on variables such as the enemy being a bad marksman, or the assumption that you will know where the threats are.
 Aaron explained that one of the most prominent shortcomings of range training that endangers shooters is training that assumes you will always know where the threat is located.
 Our preference for collapsing in tight on our cover would become apparent later on in the force on force section of the course.

 Next, we proceeded into exterior fighting positions under vehicles.
 Aaron conducted another lab in which he explained the consequences of using shooting positions under vehicles at the wrong time.
 In the lab he showed how quickly an individual can be out maneuvered by a threat, and how quickly you lose situational awareness against a real threat (not a cardboard target).
 Since getting into a prone position will make you less mobile, decrease your situational awareness and make you vulnerable to flanking maneuvers; it is something that should only be used if it offers you an advantage.
 A great example would be from twenty years ago with the conclusion of the North Hollywood Shootout, where LAPD SWAT officers fired rounds from underneath vehicles to hit Matasareanu’s legs as he was dumping rounds at them through the windows.
 In situations where you are met with superior firepower and attempting to take a shot from above the hood will get you killed, knowing how to shoot from underneath a vehicle might be your only option.